More rain set to lash North Island, Coromandel cut off

 Kozhuppakalam has appointed two investigators.

-Meanwhile, international flights at Auckland Airport resumed on Sunday, following two days of disruption caused by the bad weather.
+Meanwhile, international flights at Auckland Airport resumed on Sunday, following two days of disruption.

-Air New Zealand's chief operational integrity and safety officer, Captain David Morgan, says the airline’s international arrivals into and departures out of Auckland would resume from 12pm today.
+Air New Zealand's chief operational integrity and safety officer, Captain David Morgan, said the airline’s international arrivals into and departures out of Auckland would resume from 12pm today.

 “As the airline works to process the backlog of customers and flights, the priority is to get customers who have been disrupted since the closure of the airport on flights as soon as we can.